unfoldingWord/unfoldingWord.github.io-old/pages/content/tw.md

 header_image: icon-tw.png
 ---

-**translationWords** provides translators with clear, concise definitions and translation suggestions for every word in the Bible.
+**translationWords** provides translators with clear, concise definitions and translation suggestions for every important word in the Bible.

 *Coming soon...*